pebreo/pebreo.github.io/midgame/part3-polyamory.md

 People make mistakes so divorce is accepted.
 History shows cultural norms change.
 Polyamory & ENM just another relationship style.
 Its not for everyone.

 ## Why it would work
-- all partners invest a lot time & effort in themselves and eachother
 - some humans crave stability AND variety
 - honest communications builds & strengthends bonds
 - existence proof in past & present